andrewheiss/Dissertation/Writing/2_country_case_studies/country_case_studies.md

 ----

-Predicted vs. actual CSRE in @fig:2-sna-selection
+Predicted (based on the actual model, not based on theory) vs. actual CSRE in @fig:2-sna-selection

 ![Predicted vs. actual CSRE](../../Output/figures/2-sna-selection){#fig:2-sna-selection}